European Green Deal: Pressure on ecosystems

 In 2024, over 60 NGOs sent a letter to the European Union expressing a concern about the bioeconomy concept "explicitly referenced in the European Green Deal".
 According to the organizations, it puts strong pressure on ecosystems, while in the same European Green Deal, one of the targets is to protect 30% of land and waters and to restore ecosystems.
 The authors argue that "moving from fossil to bio sources without embedding it in a wider socio-ecological transformation and drastically reducing consumption would be a disaster."

+A detailed plan for the EU's CBAM was leaked in June 2021 and officially presented a month later as part of the European Green Deal.
+The proposal sparked strong opposition from major trading partners, including China, India, Japan, and the United States.
+Research suggests that CBAM-type measures may be especially challenging for developing countries, particularly China, due to the high share of energy-intensive products in its exports.